K-12 Anti-Violence Education

-Education is a tremendous boon to helping young people stem the cycle of violence as it plays out in various parts of their personal lives.
+Education is crucial to helping young people stem the cycle of violence as it plays out in various parts of their personal lives.
 Our goal is to promote a more inclusive and peaceful school environment where all children have the right to be safe and know how to find and use safety and support resources as needed.

-The learning focus of this curriculum is on social and emotional wellness.
-Using both active and collaborative learning techniques, students understand how to identify and constructively deal with emotions as well as engage in healthy, inclusive relationships.
-There is also a strong focus on understanding and transforming the bullying dynamic prevalent in our schools and neighborhoods today.
+PBJ offers a Youth Violence Prevention Curriculum to all BVSD high schools, middles schools, and elementary schools.
+Based off of two evidence based curricula, Safe Dates and Expect Respect, our curriculum teaches youth how to engage in healthy relationships, challenge gender stereotypes, recognize abusive relationships, understand consent, and how to be a supportive friend.
+Using both active and collaborative learning techniques, students understand how to identify and constructively deal with emotions, as well as engage in healthy, inclusive relationships.
+Additionally, there is a strong focus on understanding and transforming the ‘bully’ dynamic prevalent in our schools and neighborhoods today.